minkezhang/cachepp/README.md

 `cachepp` is a caching **framework** written in C++, designed for easy creation of caches with arbitrary eviction schemas and storing arbitrary data.
 The framework comes with several examples, a [tutorial](docs/tutorial/index.md) (pending), interface [api documentation](docs/api/index.md), and **automated correctness and performance testing**.
-The goal is to provide a framework which is both robust enough to be an implementable production library for developers, and flexible enough to be an experimental testbed for researchers and students.
+The goal is to provide a framework which is both robust enough to be used in a production library for developers, and flexible enough to be an experimental testbed for researchers and students.

 Installation
 ----